gomorpheus/morpheus-apidoc/source/includes/_storage_buckets.md

-defaultVirtualImageTarget      | null | Default Virtual Image Store retentionPolicyType      | null | Cleanup mode. backup - Move old files to a backup provider. delete - Delete old files. none (default) - Keep all files. retentionPolicyDays      | null | The number of days old a file must be before it is deleted. retentionProvider      | null | The backup Storage Provider where old files are moved to.
+defaultVirtualImageTarget      | null | Default Virtual Image Store retentionPolicyType      | null | Cleanup mode. backup - Move old files to a backup provider. delete - Delete old files. none (default) - Keep all files. retentionPolicyDays      | null | The number of days old a file must be before it is deleted. retentionProvider      | null | The backup Storage Bucket where old files are moved to.

 ### Amazon S3 (s3)